laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

           </figure>

           <p>
-If you record Ping with pen & paper, there may only be time to jot down the content and date.
+If you record Pings with pen & paper, there may only be time to jot down the content and date.
 </p>
 <p>
 Choosing to record a Ping – be it with your hands or thumbs – helps build your awareness, so use whatever medium(s) best suit you.</p>